JD.com Inc. (JD) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of JD.com Inc. (JD) has been bad in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+To put it simply, JD.com Inc. (JD) has had a bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.